 - You'll definitely want to melt the chocolate using the process I suggested - microwave for a short time, stir, repeat.
 If you don't microwave in short increments, and if you don't stir between increments, the white chocolate/baking bark doesn't melt correctly.
 It just gets clumpy!

 - This recipe is only for one bag of popcorn, but when I make any version of white chocolate popcorn, I always make at least 2-3 bags of popcorn (so, I would always make at least 2-3x this recipe).
-Because it's so easy to share and eat, it goes fast!
+I can pour about 3 bags' worth of candy-coated popcorn onto my baking sheet before it starts to overflow, so it's very easy to make this in bulk!